eswinsw/riscv-builder/README.md

     * The instruction for installing golang package is out of date.
 Golang 1.14 has released with experimental support for RISC-V
     * Installing golang 1.14 per instruction works.
 It can natively compile go source code.
 Example hello world program runs fine.

-1. Run Yacto Linux
+1. Run Yocto Linux
-    * `riscv-builder$ cd yacto; make init; make build-qemu` to build the image
+    * `riscv-builder$ cd yocto; make init; make build-riscv-cli` to build the image
-    * `riscv-builder$ make run-yacto` to run yacto Linux in CLI mode
+    * `riscv-builder$ make run-yocto` to run yocto Linux in CLI mode

-## Limitation
-    * Source code updates are not properly supported
+1. Run Yocto Linux GUI
+    * `riscv-builder$ cd yocto; make init; make build-riscv-gui` to build the image
+    * `riscv-builder$ make run-yocto-gui` to run yocto Linux in GUI mode with weston/wayland